kristinaothelia/FYS4150/Project1/readme.md

 ### usage: prosjekt1.py [-h] [-t | -s | -l] [-a [A]] [-b [B]] [-c [C]] [-n [N]] [-E]

+All figures are saved in the Result folder.

 ### **Examples for the Thomas solver:**